moding-il/bizdoc.core/README.md

 The above retrieves the usage for myCube, year 2020 1st through 2nd quarters of all Opened balance.

-The _Axis_ struct can be utilized to specify a range, an array, a mask or - combination of them.
-Use Join() method to concat several conditions as one.
+The _Axis_ struct can be utilized to specify a range, an array, a mask or - combination of them using the Join() method.

-To show cube from your Angular app client code, use `CubeService`.
+To show cube from your Angular app, use Angular `CubeService`.
 See [Angular DI](#angular-di) example.

 #### Define cube anomaly

-By default, anomaly is calculated as the value of all cube records that map to the document *entries* deducted from all cube *indices*.
-Only axes marked *sensitive* are inspected.
+By default, anomaly is calculated as the value of all cube records that map to the document *entries* deducted from parallel *indices*.
+Only axes marked *sensitive* are taken into considuration.

-If you wish to refine how anomaly is calculated, override the cube CalculateAnomalyAsync() method.
+If you wish to refine how anomaly is calculated, override cube CalculateAnomalyAsync() method.
 A negative value is considered an anomaly, whereas a positive or zero indicates no anomaly.

 ```c#
 public class MyCube : CubeBase